thanapol2/ASTD_ECMLPKDD/README.md

 ## Folder structure
     .
-    ├── dataset                            # Datasets were utilized in this paper.
+    ├── datasets                            # Datasets were utilized in this paper.
     │   ├── 01_synthetic_datasets
     │   ├── 02_Real1_datasets
     │   ├── 03_Real2_datasets